Iowa Striped Bass Fishing

 Overall, Iowa's major lakes provide exciting opportunities for anglers to pursue hybrid stripers.
 Whether it's casting from the shoreline, trolling from a boat, or using various lures and bait, targeting hybrid stripers in Iowa can lead to memorable fishing experiences and the chance to land a trophy-sized fish.

-Striped bass are rare in IA.
+Striped bass are somewhat rare in IA.
 The state record was caught from Lake Rathbun in 1983.
 Since that time stocking of striped bass has been discontinued.
 Recently hybrid striped bass (the cross of a female ocean striped bass and a male white bass.) have been stocked in urban lakes such as Ada Hayden Heritage Park Lake, Black Hawk Lake, Blue Heron Lake, Copper Creek Lake, Coralville Reservoir, Gray's Lake, Lake MacBride, Lake Manawa, Lake Wapello, Pleasant Creek Lake, Prairie Park Fishery, Rathbun Lake, Red Rock Reservoir, Roberts Creek Lake, Sand Lake, Saylorville Reservoir and Three Mile Lake.

 Striped Bass